Odobenocetops: History and naming

 The first fossil material, a single skull missing much of its left side, was recovered in 1990 from the Sud Sadaco horizon of the Pisco Formation in Peru.
 Although initially thought to correlate with the earliest Pliocene, later studies have found that these sediments were deposited during the Miocene.
 This skull, designated USNM 460306 initially and later USNM 488252, was described by Christian de Muizon in 1993, establishing the genus Odobenocetops with O. peruvianus serving as the type species.
 Due to this genus' strange anatomy Muizon also coined the family Odobenocetopsidae.
 Several additional fragmentary fossils, namely periotic and tympanic bones, were later referred to the genus as well.

-More substantial material was found in the form of three additional specimens, one of which js thought to represent a female O. peruvianus while the other two were described as a second, younger species named O. leptodon.
+More substantial material was found in the form of three additional specimens, one of which is thought to represent a female O. peruvianus while the other two were described as a second, younger species named O. leptodon.
 The holotype specimen of O. leptodon is a nearly complete skull with the associated atlas, the topmost of the neck vertebrae.
 The other specimen of O. leptodon is a much less complete skull, badly weathered and missing the right tusk, but preserving an assortment of postcranial elements such as ribs, vertebrae and a partial forelimb.
 While the referred O. peruvianus skull was found in the SAS horizon like the type specimen, the new species stems from the SAO horizon, which is slightly younger.

 The generic name Odobenocetops comes from the Greek odon for "tooth", baino which means "walk", the Latin word cetus for "whale" and ops, "like".
 In combination the name means "cetacean that seems to walk on its teeth", a name chosen both to reflect the animal's potential feeding position as well as referring to the similarity with the extant walrus (Odobenus).
 The species name of O. peruvianus refers to Peru, the country it was found in.

 Description

+Size

+The body length has been estimated to range from 3–4 m.
+It is possible that Odobenocetops reached a mass similar to that of modern narwhals, between 800-1000 kg.